 I was re-elected in 2014 and 2016, I will serve the 19th District for two more years.
 Legislation that I am currently working on House Bill 12 (funding Basic Special Education Kindergarten through 3rd Grades).
 To view all legislation that I have introduced, see Sponsored Legislation tab at the top of the page.

 I was named 2015 Delaware State Education Association Legislative Friend of Education and received the 2015 Progressive Democrats Delaware Bob Stachnik Progressive Courage Award.
 October 2016, I received the 2016 Elected Women of Excellence Award.
+In 2018, I received the 2018 the State Council for Person with Disabilities Life Conference Award.

 The volunteer and elected positions I have held and currently hold and my experience as a longtime education activist, clearly demonstrate my commitment to quality public schools and fiscal responsibility.
 I carry with me 28 years of ongoing personal relationships with elected officials, educational professionals, teachers, parents, students, and community members.